BjornL1/cycling-gothenburg/README.md

 - No author  [Ebike 26”](https://unsplash.com/photos/eh64UHZ2m5Y)

 - [OpenStreetMap](https://www.openstreetmap.org/copyright) (Gothenburg tour map)
-I like to link back to the source where I found the media and include where on the site the image is used.

 ### Acknowledgments

 - I would like to thank the following: